 Our Board of Directors is comprised of professionals with extensive experience in managing businesses across different industries.
 We have chosen independent directors aligned with our vision.
-We intend to leverage our directors' extensive management capabilities, significant investment experience and global networks to both identify a pipeline of opportunities and drive value in the initial business combination.
+We leverage our directors' extensive management capabilities, significant investment experience and global networks to both identify SEE ID as a potential business combination target and SEE ID as a potential business combination.